davenpi/davenpi.github.io/_pages/books.md

 related_posts:
 ---

 Here are some books/essays I enjoyed.
-Some of these I read a long time ago so my memory is hazy.

 - Mountains Beyond Mountains
 - The art of doing science and engineering by Richard Hamming
 - Losing my virginity by Richard Branson
-- Genentech
+- Genentech by Hughes
 - Scar Tissue by Anthony Kiedis
 - My Brilliant Friend by Ferrante
 - Fear and Clothing by Cintra Wilson